- (859) 323-1870

 - Pain of Multiple Sclerosis

-- Renee Donahue, MS, Scientist III
+- Renee Donahue, Scientist III

-- Weisi Fu, PhD candidate
+- Weisi Fu, recently graduated with PhD

-- Ghanshyam Sinha, PhD, postdoctoral fellow
+- Ghanshyam Sinha, PhD, Postdoctoral Fellow

 Active Research Projects (5)